olexh/mbc-api-v2/README.md

 # Getting started

-This is RESTful API which will allow you to interact with AOK blockchain.
+This is RESTful API which will allow you to interact with MBC blockchain.

 # How to use it?